 Accounts & Services Offered

-Most people will be looking for simple checking and savings accounts.
-However, there are many other types of accounts offered by both online banks and brick-and-mortar institutions.
-These include money market accounts, certificates of deposit, credit cards, and loans.
+The majority of people will be looking for basic checking and savings accounts.
+However, there are many other types of bank accounts offered by both online banks and brick-and-mortar institutions.
+These include money market accounts, cash management accounts, certificates of deposit (CDs), credit cards, and loans.

 Depending on your financial needs, you might want to look for a bank that can provide all the accounts and services you’re looking for.
 This can be much easier than having to manage accounts with several providers.